seanpmaxwell/Typescript-Best-Practices/README.md

 - Use `/** Comment */` above each function declaration ALWAYS.
 This will help the eyes when scrolling through large files.
 The first word in the comment should be capitalized and the sentence should end with a period.
 - Use `//` for comments inside of functions.
 The first word in the comment should be capitalized.
+- Use `// * Some Comment * //` to separate large chunks of logic inside of functions (although this means your function probably needs to be reformatted).
 - Capitalize the first letter in a comment and use a '.' at the end of complete sentences.

 ```typescript